vocol/vocol/README.md

 ##VoCol Features

-Below are tasks that are performed automatically by VoCol on push event:
+Below are tasks that are performed automatically by VoCol on pre-commit and push events:
 - Syntax Validation: Rapper or JenaRiot,
 - Documentation Generation: Schema.Org or Widoco,
 - Visualization: WebVOWL,
 - Sparql EndPoint: Jena Fuseki,
-- Evolution Report: Owl2Diff,
+- Evolution Report: OWL2VCS,
 - Content Negotiation,
+- Dereferenceable URI's using Schema.Org,
 - Generates Syntax Validation Report and Documentation for all branches.

 See [online demo](http://butterbur06.iai.uni-bonn.de/).